1. Before you begin:

 - Change

-to have 8 sides and run your code.
+myFirstDiceto have 8 sides and run your code.
 What happens?

-statement does not cover all the cases anymore, so for uncovered cases, nothing is printed.
+Hint: When you increase the number of sides, your when statement does not cover all the cases anymore, so for uncovered cases, nothing is printed.

 - Fix the

-statement to account for all 8 sides.
+whenstatement to account for all 8 sides.
 You can do this by adding cases for the additional numbers.
-Challenge: Instead of adding a new case for each number, use anelse
+Challenge: Instead of adding a new case for each number, use anelsestatement to catch all cases that are not covered explicitly.

 Hint: You can add more cases to cover more sides.
 That is a good way to do this, if you want a different message for each number that can be rolled.
-Or, you can use an else
+Or, you can use an else statement and print the same message for all sides greater than the 6 covered by the current code.

 - Change

-to have only 4 sides.
+myFirstDiceto have only 4 sides.
 What happens?

-Hint: Changing the number of sides of the dice to less than what is covered by the when
+Hint: Changing the number of sides of the dice to less than what is covered by the when statement has no noticeable effect, since all the cases that can occur are covered.

 0 Comments